Thraka/thraka.github.io/articles/tutorials/get-started/part-2-input.md

     }
     ```

 Run the program and start typing sentences.
 You'll see both keyboard processors working.
 First, each time you press the <kbd>SPACE</kbd> character, the background color of the console changes.
 Second, the cursor is still enabled and is also watching the keyboard and responding to key presses.
+Notice that when you press <kbd>SPACE</kbd>, the background changes, the cursor moves, and there is a black spot where the cursor used to be.
+This happens because of the order of events.

 In SadConsole, when the console is processing the keyboard, it first checks for any `KeyboardComponent` that was added to the `Components` collection and calls `ProcessKeyboard` on it.
 If the `ProcessKeyboard` call sets `handled = true` then it will instantly stop processing any other component and will not process the cursor.
-Try this out. back in the *MyKeyboardComponent.cs* file, set `handled = true` and run your game again.
+Our code has `handled = false` so the cursor is processed **after** we change the background.
+And the cursor is set to print a black background on each character typed.
+Let's cause our component to halt processing the keyboard.
+Back in the *MyKeyboardComponent.cs* file, set `handled = true` and run your game again.

 You'll notice that the cursor doesn't move and print, however, it is still visible.
-Your component though works as intended and recolors the console every time you press the <kbd>SPACE</kbd> key.
+Your component works as intended and recolors the console every time you press the <kbd>SPACE</kbd> key.
 The final code for your component should look like the following:

 ```csharp
 using SadConsole.Components;